colinlin1982/efficientsam3/README.md

 - **PyTorch** 2.7.0 (CUDA 12.6 build recommended)
 - **CUDA**-capable GPUs with drivers that support CUDA ≥ 12.6

-Follow the exact environment setup from the [official SAM3 README](sam3/README.md) or use the condensed steps below (single-node example):
-EfficientSAM3 purposely shares the same software contract as upstream SAM3:

-- **Python** ≥ 3.12
-- **PyTorch** 2.7.0 (CUDA 12.6 build recommended)
-- **CUDA**-capable GPUs with drivers that support CUDA ≥ 12.6

-Follow the exact environment setup from the [official SAM3 README](sam3/README.md) or use the condensed steps below (single-node example):
+Follow the exact environment setup from the [official SAM3 README](sam3/README.md) or use the condensed steps below:

 ```bash
 git clone https://github.com/SimonZeng7108/efficientsam3.git